replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### New Features {#new-features-1-107-0}
-* Adds support for running KOTS components on Linux Arm64 based clusters / nodes.
+* Adds support for running KOTS components on Linux Arm64 based clusters and nodes.

 ## 1.106.0